 The opt-out system is only for over people over the age of 16.
 For people aged under 16, you can't sell personal data unless and until the person gives you permission.
 For under-13s this permission must come from a parent or guardian.

 The maximum penalty is $7,500 for each intentional violation and $2,500 for each unintentional violation.
 Each individual affected can count as a separate violation.

-Under the CCPA, consumers have the right to opt-out from you being able to sell their data.
-The CPRA extends this opt-out right to cover any disclosure or sharing to third parties, even if this doesn't involve any payment.
+Under the CCPA, consumers had the right to opt-out from you being able to sell their data.
+The CPRA extended this opt-out right to cover any disclosure or sharing to third parties, even if this doesn't involve any payment.

 Automated Decision Making